DarkMaguz/HAC/README.md

 ```

 ### Plans for the future
+- [x] Initial clean up.
+(Completed Marts 2018)
+- [ ] Add unit testing.
+(In progress)
-* Create a web interface for statistics.
+- [ ] Create a web interface for statistics.
-* Separate the algorithm from the client/server, so that this project can be used for other purposes.
+- [ ] Separate the algorithm from the client/server, so that this project can be used for other purposes.
-* Make the server scalable.
+- [ ] Make the server scalable.